 A child develops their basic movement range during the ages of 5 years to 8 years for females, and 6 years to 9 years for males.
 During this stage of ‘growing up’, children should be taking part in activity that builds their FUNdamental movement skills, with the emphasis being learning through FUN.
 With reference to this, children need to build up skills that fall under specific categories; in aquatics these are aquatic specific.

-Listed below are the main areas of skill which are developed as a Swimmer takes their journey through aquatics, following the ASA National Plan for Teaching Swimming.
+Listed below are the main areas of skill which are developed as a Swimmer takes their journey through aquatics, following the Swim England National Plan for Teaching Swimming.

 ENTRY – safe entry into water, use of steps, side, jumps and eventually dives.